Hi, I’m Simon.

 I’m a higher rate taxpayer, will owning property through a limited company help me save tax?

 If you are a higher rate taxpayer and own property in your personal name you will pay income tax at 40% (or higher) on your rental profits.
-By holding property in a limited company the same profits are taxed at 19%.
+By holding property in a limited company the same profits are taxed at 19% (This rate may increase after 1st April 2023 normally where profits are in excess of £50,000 or more).
 The tax saved can be kept in the company and used to pay off any mortgages or fund a deposit for additional property purchases.

 In addition as a higher rate taxpayer you no longer receive full tax relief on any mortgage interest on properties held in your personal name.
 The tax relief on mortgage interest is restricted to 20%.
 A company still gets full tax relief.